Nagakumar2402/react-native/README.md

 ![Image](https://www.valuebound.com/sites/default/files/inline-images/running_app_on_emulator.jpg)

-> Necessary configurations for your Android project must add below two link of code
+> **Note** Necessary configurations for your Android project must add below two link of code

 1. **Add a line to `gradle.properties` file:**
    Open the `gradle.properties` file located in the `android` directory of your project.
 If it doesn't exist, create one.
 Add the following line to this file: